Anas-Jamil/BookTrail/README.md

 ### Backend
 - **Node.js with Express**: Provides a scalable backend API.
 - **PostgreSQL**: Manages user and book data.
-- **AWS Services**: EC2 for deployment, RDS for database storage, and S3 for asset storage.

 ## Project Structure